Strategic Partnerships at St. Mark

 Our denomination faces some hard realities with a 33% drop in median worship attendance, a clergy shortage of 1,000 (likely 2,000 by 2030), closure of churches (even in areas where growth potential exists), and limited resources from Synod or ELCA

-A new model, called Strategic Partnership, is beginning to emerge to help re-energize congregations in the ELCA.
-By sharing expertise, resources, and wisdom, healthy congregations like St. Mark can play a vital role in helping struggling congregations overcome challenges and growing into their potential.
-St. Mark has been presented with, explored, and evaluated a handful of potential partnerships since 2019.
-These opportunities come in various forms depending on the Partner Church’s needs.
+By sharing expertise, resources, and wisdom, healthy congregations like St. Mark can play a vital role in helping other congregations overcome challenges and growing into their potential.

 The primary objective is that the Strategic Church (St. Mark) helps a Partner Church overcome obstacles to become the church God is calling them to be in their community.
 Experienced St. Mark lay leaders and staff will provide knowledge, resources, and experience.
 This partnership is not only for the benefit of the Partner Church, but we will learn something new about ourselves and clarify God’s purpose for St. Mark as well.